 For all steering conversions, an application to modify should be sent to Vehicles Standards.
 You will be sent a Statement of Requirements to complete.

-The statement of requirements is required by Department of Planning, Transport and Infrastructure before a vehicle can be booked for inspection.
+The statement of requirements is required by Department for Infrastructure and Transport before a vehicle can be booked for inspection.

 Vehicles fitted with welded steering components must comply with the requirements set out in VSB Number 4.
 Welded steering components are not acceptable unless certified by a chartered professional engineer.